yuzhangbit/v_repExtRosInterface/README.txt

 What you need:
     - C++ compiler
+    - v_repStubsGen (available from https://github.com/fferri/v_repStubsGen)
         - Python interpreter (2.7 or greater)
         - lxml package for Python
-    - v_repStubsGen (available from https://github.com/fferri/v_repStubsGen)
+        - tempita package for Python
     - An XSLT Processor, such as SAXON (needed for generating documentation)

 Build steps: